Lineatrix/Lineatrix/README.md

 **Building Ecosystems in AI | Creating interconnected AI systems that work in harmony**

-We are **Lineatrix**, a technology company focused on crafting a single, impactful product with precision and innovation.
+We are **Lineatrix**, a technology company focused on crafting  impactful products with precision and innovation.
 Our name reflects our core philosophy: combining logical precision ("Linear") with complex system design ("Matrix").

 ## 🚀 Our Mission: Ecosystems in AI